 Disney is bringing ALADDIN back to the big screen in 2019.
 But this isn’t the animated film released in 1992.
 The new ALADDIN is a live-action film with some fresh characters, all-new songs, and, we expect, a few new story twists to go along with them.

-Here’s everything you need to know about the live-action ALADDIN.
+Here’s everything we know about the live-action ALADDIN remake.